Tools Support

 What Does a Customs Broker Do?

-• Calculating import duties, taxes, and fees
+• Working out import duties, taxes, and fees

 • Handling customs bonds and surety requirements